-What To Do If Your Ex Is Mean To You & You Still Have To See Them, According To Experts
+If Your Ex Is Mean To You & You Still Have To See Them, Experts Say To Take A Stand

 Breaking up is complicated, and even though a breakup can definitely be for the best, that doesn't always make it easy.
 It's normal to not want to see your ex very often, or at all, really, after a breakup.
 But sometimes, when it's impossible to avoid seeing them for whatever reason, that can make relationships even harder to get over.
 So, how do you cope?
 And what do you do if your ex isn't exactly pleasant when you have to see them?
 Seriously, knowing what to do if your ex is mean to you is hard, but one expert explains that it doesn't have to be.